 Peer review process

-The Hungarian Historical Review is double-blind peer reviewed by independent experts.
+The Hungarian Historical Review is double-blind peer reviewed by independent external experts.
 We ask peer reviewers to submit us their reports per email.
 Historical journals receive many more submissions than they can publish.
 Therefore, we ask peer reviewers to keep in mind that every paper that is accepted means that another good paper must be rejected.
 To be published in The Hungarian Historical Review, an essay should meet the following criteria:

 - provide strong evidence for the conclusions,